matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ## Hardhat Plugins

 We recommend using our IR compilers via [their corresponding Hardhat plugins](../../../api/hardhat/plugins.md).
-These plugins should be added to the Hardhat's config file and allow developers to compile new projects or migrate existing ones to zkSync Era.
+Add these plugins to the Hardhat's config file to compile new projects or migrate existing ones to zkSync Era.
 For a lower-level approach, download our compiler binaries via the links above and use their CLI interfaces.